vaquarkhan/microservices-recipes-a-free-gitbook/MENTORSHIP.md

 ### **🏗️ Architecture & Design**
 - Microservices Strategy - When and how to adopt microservices
-- Khan Pattern - Deep dive into adaptive granularity methodology
+- Adaptive Granularity Strategy - Deep dive into adaptive granularity methodology
 - System Design - Scalable, resilient distributed systems
 - Technology Selection - Choosing the right tools and platforms
 - Migration Planning - From monolith to microservices transformation